Koolen-de Vries Syndrome

 The website includes a page dedicated to Koolen-de Vries Syndrome and the KdVS section is maintained and written by Dr. Koolen and Dr. Eichler.
 The website provides current information on Koolen-de Vries Syndrome including clinical data, molecular data, disease management, and research.

-Download the disorder guides published by Unique.
+Download disorder guides published by Unique.

 Please note that some of the guides translated from English are older versions of the document!